 What Insurance Does Wawanesa Offer?

-Currently, Wawanesa offers automobile, home and condominium insurance.
+Currently, Wawanesa offers automobile insurance, homeowners, renters, and condominium insurance.

 Their underwriting appetite appears to be for standard/preferred clients only.
 This is considered the upper echelon of insurance consumers, or those who a company does not expect to have to pay a lot of claims for!